uppiii/uppiii/README.md

 <!-- About Section -->
 ### 🌟 About Me
-- 🎓 Passionate about AI, ML, and Data Science
+- 🎓 Passionate about AI, ML, and Data Science, FrontEnd
 - 💻 Exploring deep learning and data-driven projects
 - 📫 Reach me at **challaupendra2003@gmail.com**